 2. Avoid a physical response at all costs

-When an angry child starts to kick furniture, or even siblings and parents, he or she is reacting in a way which seems to be effective.
+When an angry child starts to kick furniture, or even siblings and parents, he or she is reacting in a way that seems to be effective.
 It is certainly getting a reaction.
 If parents use physical violence, they will have little hope of empathizing with the child later on.
 Hostility will reign and peace will be even more difficult to restore.

 Reacting physically is one way of endorsing the child’s actions which is the exact opposite of what the parent wants.
 It is also ineffectual because it does not resolve the situation or help to restore calm.
 The parent has to be a role model.